 At 2.3 miles the trail curves to the east, crosses a stream and then curves to the south, reaching the small alp at Ober Bergli (6,473-ft.) and a trail junction at 2.7 miles.
 Ober Bergli is located at the foot of a hanging valley high above the northeast end of the Oeschinensee.

 Turn left at the junction toward Hohturli, Bluemlisalp Hut and Griesalp.
 The trail to the right, which drops steeply down to Unter Bergli, offers an alternative route back to Kandersteg on return journey.

-At 3.5 miles the trail climbs a series of switchbacks ascending to the knife-edge crest of the eroded moraine wall of the Bluemlisalp Glacier.
+At 3.5 miles the path climbs a series of switchbacks ascending to the knife-edge crest of the eroded moraine of the Bluemlisalp Glacier.
 To the south enjoy wonderful views of the tongues of the Bluemlisalp glacier hanging from a high shelf.
 Unfortunately the receding glacial tongues are not quite a dramatic as they were 10-15 years ago.

 At 4.5 miles the path curves to the east and the rocky meadows give way to scree covered slopes.
 Follow the trail as it climbs steep to very steep grades toward the pass, gaining over 1,000-ft in 0.75 miles.
 In places temporary bridges span eroded gullies along the trail.
 The final push to the pass climbs very steeply up wood steps.